nanakoohashi/Customer-churn/Plan.md

   - Increases the predictive power of the algorithm
   - Makes the results more understandable
 - Therefore, one of the first jobs of the data miner is to develop a short list of variables.
 This abbreviated list will include (hopefully) only those variables that significantly increase the predictive power and the generalizing ability of the model.
+## Types of Feature Selection
+1. Feature Ranking Methods
+  - Include the use of statistical metrics, like the correlation coefficient.
+A more complex feature ranking method is the Gini Index.
+    - **Gini Index**
+      - The Gini Index can be used to quantify the unevenness in variable distributions and income distributions among countries.
+The theory behind the Gini Index relies on the difference between a theoretical equality of some quantity and its actual value over the range of a related variable.
+This concept was introduced by Max O. Lorenz in 1905 to represent the unequal distribution of income among countries.
+2. Best Subset Selection